 Equities and Investment Funds

 A clear use case is the tokenization of investment funds or equities.
 Each share is represented by a security token, giving certain shareholder rights and stored securely on an immutable public or private ledger.
-A great example is Mogul Productions – a decentralized investment fund for film financing, where investors can buy security tokens which give them the right to vote on investment decisions and further receive dividends/returns from those investments.
-Mogul takes it a step further by implementing a continuous funding model – more info on that here.

 Another great use case is the tokenization of real estate which offers tremendous value to investors on both sides.
 On one hand, tokenizing real estate allows for fractional ownership – each investor could buy only a part of the property, represented by tokens.
 On the other hand, real estate developers end up having liquidity of a traditional non-liquid asset.
 There have already been a bunch of companies tokenizing real estate and we expect this space to heat up tremendously in the very near future.
 Stay tuned.